FengWei-Pi/fengwei-pi.github.io/lib/connectFour/README.md

 # Improvements

 - Longer memory: Store more training data from past iterations.
 [MuZero](https://www.deepmind.com/blog/muzero-mastering-go-chess-shogi-and-atari-without-rules) stores millions of past data, more than AlphaZero.
 My network also performed better when it trained from more data in the past.
 Even though earlier data should be lower quality, training on it could help the network not forget its learnings.
 - Server: Adding a server is the next intuitive choice, moving the network, search, and game model logic from the client to the server.
 This offloads the computation to the server and removes need for web workers, which is used currently.
-Additionally, training the network could also be done on a server.
+Training the network could also be done on the cloud, improving the available computational load and speed.
 - Python: Python is the standard choice for AI with an established ecosystem.
 Having the server run python would be the obvious choice over other languages.
 - Database for training data: Storing a large amount of training data on a database is a perfect use case.
+- Better documentation: How the network was trained is just as important as the final result.
+Training would benefit from keeping track of the exact hyperparameters and how each network's strength was evaluated after each attempt.